Licciardi clan

 The Licciardi clan (/it/) is a powerful Neapolitan Camorra clan that operates in the remote areas of Naples, specifically in the Secondigliano district and its stronghold of Masseria Cardone.
 Its sphere of influence extends to Scampia, Chiaiano, Miano and San Pietro a Patierno.

+The Licciardi clan is also one of the clans that belongs to the Secondigliano Alliance, that is considered by the authorities as the most powerful Camorra group that is still active.